autonomys/subspace-docs/TRANSLATE.md

 ## Prerequisites

 - Crowdin Account: They are free, and will be a necessity if you would like to contribute to our translations, you can create an account [here](https://accounts.crowdin.com/register)
-- Join the Subspace Network project on Crowdin.
+- Join the Autonomys Network project on Crowdin.
     - [Documentation Project Portal](https://crowdin.com/project/subspace-docs)
     - [Website Project Portal](https://crowdin.com/project/subspace-website)